-Over at Hungry Magazine there’s a fun
+Over at Hungry Magazine there’s a fun review of

 It's a great idea.
 Rock life can't run entirely on gin, cigarettes and Cheez-Its, can it?
 Surely, every once in a while there must be something solid—something that starts out as a mere ingredient, or at least gets unwrapped, covered in cheese, and stuck into a toaster oven?
 And there you have it—preparation plus augmentation: the humble beginnings of a cuisine.

 As it turns out, some bands can do considerably better than that.
 The Scottish band Belle and Sebastian roll out a veggie Thai red curry soup (though if you ask me the authors should have demanded haggis).
 Sonic Youth, who rarely sound as if they've had time to tune their guitars, can apparently make a mean Italian wedding soup.
 And the Trachtenburg Family Slideshow Players (featuring a drummer who's younger than some bottles of Scotch) have developed opinions on both salsa and homemade bread.

 If the book has a fault, according to Hungry, it's the authors' unwavering focus on indie bands.
 Perhaps going for the arty and literate types was based on a hunch that they'd show the most promise in the kitchen.
 But when the recipes falter, it's hard to muster much enthusiasm for three separate chili recipes by people you've never heard of.
 If, say, Elton John or David Byrne were wielding the spice rack, I might read out of sheer curiosity.
 The guys of Dirty Excuse, not so much.

 And then, of course, there's the danger of overingesting that hipster-band mainstay, irony.
 Exhibit A: a band called Japanther's hot dog recipe, made with peanut butter and banana.

 Still it's an idea I wish I'd had first (such a good idea, it turns out, that this isn't even the only book on the subject).